learn-co-students/ds-test-2/README.md

 \end{align}
 $$

-### 1. What is a more generalized name for the RSS curve up above?
+### 1. What is a more generalized name for the RSS curve above?

-// your answer here //
+The residual sum of squares curve above is a specific example of a cost curve.
+In machine learning models, the goal is to minimize the cost curve.

 ### 2A.
 Would you rather choose a $m$ value of 0.08 or 0.03 from the curve up above?

-// your answer here //
+It would be better to have a value of 0.03 rather than 0.08 in the cost curve above.
+The reason for this is that the RSS is lower for

 ### 2B.
 Explain what it means to move along the curve in relation to the best fit line with respect to the $m$ value you chose in 2A.

-// your answer here //
+What is the slope of the above cost curve when it has reached its minimum?

+As m changes values from 0.00 to 0.10 the Residual Sum of Squares is changing.
+The higher the value of the RSS, the worse the model is performing.

 ![](visuals/gd.png)

 ### 3. Using the gradient descent visual from above, explain why the distance between steps is getting smaller.

-// your answer here //
+The distance between the steps is getting smaller because the slope gradually becomes less and less steep.

-### 4. Explain how a very small and a very large learning rate would affect the gradient descent.
+### 4. What is the purpose of a learning rate in gradient descent?
+Explain how a very small and a very large learning rate would affect the gradient descent.

-// your answer here //
+Learning rate is a number ranging from 0.0 to 1.0 that is multiplied by each step that is taken during gradient descent.
+If the learning rate is smaller, the step sizes will become smaller.
+If the learning rate is larger, the step sizes will be larger, up until the point where the learning rate is 1.0, and it is the same as moving along the gradient normally.
+Learning rate is present in gradient descent to help ensure that an optimal minimum on the cost curve is discovered.

 ---
 ## Extensions to Linear Regression
 ---

+In this section, you're going to be creating linear models that are more complicated than a simple linear regression.
+In the cells below, we are importing relevant modules that you might need later on.
+We also load and prepare the dataset for you.

 ```python